Klondike Gold Rush: Dyea/Skagway routes and Dalton trail

 Overview and close up of Dyea/Skagway route (middle route on left section of map).
 Each red frame represents the map to the nearest right.
 Dalton trail is shown to the left on the midsection of the map.
+The length of the Chilkoot trail is 33 miles or 53 km.
 (Back to Routes to the Klondike).

 Takou, Stikine and Edmonton routes

 Takou and Stikine route.
 Red frame: Position of map on map of northern America.
 Lower right: Stikine route branch from Wrangell meets with branch from Ashcroft at Glenora.
 They continue along dashed lines.
 Middle: Takou route meets Stikine route at Teslin Lake.
 Both routes meet Dyea/Skagway route (dotted line) at upper left.

 Edmonton routes.
 Red frame: Position of map on map of northern America.
 Big arrow: All-Canadian route from Edmonton by rivers and portage to Yukon River via Pelly River.
 Small arrows: Back door route.
 Black solid line: McKenzie River most of the way.
 Upper left corner: Yukon River from Fort Yukon to Dawson City.